Superficial Safety Alignment Hypothesis: Appendix: SUPERFICIAL SAFETY ALIGNMENT HYPOTHESIS

 \subsection{Model Configuration and Training Details~}

-In our probe experiments, we explore the reasoning direction differences between unsafety-aligned models and safety-aligned models across several popular LLaMA families, including \textbf{LLaMA2}, \textbf{LLaMA3}, and \textbf{LLaMA3.1} (Fig.~\ref{fig:4} describes more probing results on the HEx-PHI dataset).
+In our probe experiments, we explore the reasoning direction differences between unsafety-aligned models and safety-aligned models across several popular LLaMA families, including \textbf{LLaMA2}, \textbf{LLaMA3}, and \textbf{LLaMA3.1} (Fig.~\ref{fig:model_comparison_hex} describes more probing results on the HEx-PHI dataset).
 These models offer diverse pretrained knowledge and capabilities, allowing us to investigate how safety alignment affects model behavior when responding to malicious queries.
 To isolate the impact of \textit{reasoning direction} when facing unsafe inputs, it is crucial to control for other confounding factors.
 Existing open-source instruction-following models are typically both \textit{helpful} and \textit{safe}, while pretrained open-source models without safety alignment are neither helpful nor safe.
 This dichotomy presents a challenge in disentangling the effect of general instruction-following capabilities from safety-specific behaviors.

-Thus, for each LLaMA variant (LLaMA2, LLaMA3, LLaMA3.1), we fine-tuned two separate models using \textbf{Supervised Fine-Tuning (SFT)}: \begin{enumerate}[label=(\arabic*)] \item A \textbf{General Instruction-Following Model} that is trained to follow human instructions but without any explicit safety mechanisms.
-This model helps us evaluate how a model with instruction-following capabilities but without safety guardrails reacts to malicious queries. \item A \textbf{Safety-Aligned Model} that incorporates both general instruction-following capabilities and explicit safety mechanisms, allowing us to examine how safety alignment influences the model's reasoning direction when responding to unsafe inputs. \end{enumerate} By comparing these two categories of models when exposed to different types of malicious queries, we can better understand how safety alignment reshapes the internal decision-making process of large language models.
+Thus, for each LLaMA variant (LLaMA2, LLaMA3, LLaMA3.1), we fine-tuned two separate models using Supervised Fine-Tuning: \textbf{(A) General Instruction-Following Model}: a model that is trained to follow human instructions but without any explicit safety mechanisms.
+This model helps us evaluate how a model with instruction-following capabilities but without safety guardrails reacts to malicious queries. \textbf{(B) Safety-Aligned Model}: a model that incorporates both general instruction-following capabilities and explicit safety mechanisms, allowing us to examine how safety alignment influences the model's reasoning direction when responding to unsafe inputs.
+By comparing these two categories of models when exposed to different types of malicious queries, we can better understand how safety alignment reshapes the internal decision-making process of large language models.

 \paragraph{Supervised Fine-Tuning Process and Configuration. }